The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Introduction

 Reactive synthesis has the potential to revolutionize the way in which reactive systems are designed.
 This is due to the fact that a synthesized system is correct by construction and therefore does not need to be tested nor verified for correctness.
 Despite its potential, industry has not yet adopted it nor the prototype tools implemented by academic researchers.
 This is in contrast to other formal verification techniques such as model checking~\citep{bk08,mc18}.
 With an aim at increasing the impact of reactive synthesis in industry and improve the quality of synthesis tools, the Reactive Synthesis competition (SYNTCOMP) was founded in 2014~\citep{syntcomp14}.
 In short, the competition is designed to foster research into well-engineered, scalable, and user-friendly synthesis tools.
 To realize this, the competition organizers have proposed standards for benchmark formats, and maintain a library of benchmarks with entries that remain challenging for state-of-the-art tools.
 Most importantly, SYNTCOMP provides a dedicated and independent platform for the objective comparison of synthesis tools.

 SYNTCOMP has become an annual event associated with the International Conference on Computer Aided Verification (CAV) and the Workshop on Synthesis (SYNT).
-The organization team of competition has changed slightly from its inception: In 2019, Guillermo A. P\'erez joined the organization team and, since 2020, the competition has an advisory committee that presently consists of of Roderick Bloem, Armin Biere, Salomon Sickert, Jean-Fran\c{c}ois Raskin, Bernd Finkbeiner, and Ayrat Khalimov.
-In terms of specification formats, the competition currently has three of them: one for safety specifications defined by monitoring circuits, one for linear-temporal-logic specifications, and one for parity-game specifications.
-The last one, i.e. parity games, is the most recent addition.
+The organizational team of the competition has changed slightly from its inception: In 2019, Guillermo A. P\'erez joined the organization team and, since 2020, the competition has an advisory committee that presently consists of Roderick Bloem, Armin Biere, Salomon Sickert, Jean-Fran\c{c}ois Raskin, Bernd Finkbeiner, and Ayrat Khalimov.
+Every year, the organizers publish a call for solvers and benchmarks on the website\footnote{\url{http://www.syntcomp.org/}} and via the associated mailing list\footnote{\url{https://lists.iaik.tugraz.at/cgi-bin/mailman/listinfo/syntcomp}}.

 In this article we present the list of benchmark families that have been added to the competition from 2018 to 2021 as well as the tools which participated in the competition during the same years.
 Finally, we also highlight the most interesting experimental results from these editions of the competition and discuss the progress of synthesis tools observed in this time.